 CEMUS Library/Lab/Lounge at Villavägen 16, campus Geocentrum, is a multifunctional space and meeting place for students, staff and organisations, where you can study, find course literature, work on projects or just relax.
 You can book it for events in line with CEMUS and Uppsala University’s activities and issues (see details below).
 The events can be open to the public, by invitation or a closed meeting.
 The space can be used free of charge.
-Contact Daniel Mossberg, Samverkansansvarig CEMUS Forum and Outreach with your questions.
+Contact Daniel Mossberg, Lead Outreach Coordinator, with your questions at daniel.mossberg@cemus.uu.se or phone 073-065 02 28.

 Please respect the following general guidelines and terms of use:

-• Respect other peoples use of the space.
+- Respect other peoples use of the space.
 When the space is booked and used for a seminar, meeting, workshop, minimize the amount of disturbing noices.
-If you want to use the space without other people using the space, state so in the booking form.
+If you want to use the space without other people using the space, state so when booking in the calendar.

-• Leave the space in a nicer state than what you found it in – cleaning equipment can be booked in the booking form.
+- Leave the space in a nicer state than what you found it in – cleaning equipment is available in a cabinet in the main corridor.

 For details see Uppsala University’s rules and regulations document: Riktlinjer för tillträde och upplåtelse till Uppsala universitets lokaler.